- Must visit

 Discover the best of Chicago — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Chicago trip today.

-A world-class natural history museum famous for its dinosaur fossils, ancient cultures, and major scientific collections, including the celebrated T. rex specimen SUE.
+Renowned natural history museum known for dinosaur fossils, global anthropology collections, and the famous T. rex, SUE.

 The train connection between South Bend, IN and Chicago, IL is a convenient option for travelers looking to explore the vibrant city of Chicago.
 Operated by Amtrak, this route offers comfortable seating and scenic views along the way.
 With multiple daily departures, passengers can easily plan their journey to experience all that Chicago has to offer.